madbomb122/PlexTools/README.md

 `Plex-titles.ps1` -Gets you a list of items in your library and shows what tv/movie corresponds to what metadata folder

 ## Usage Meta Clean
-1. Edit the `plex-metaclean.ps1` and change the following to meet your conditions
-`$TV_or_Movie` -this is if you want your tv or movie folder to be cleaned
-`$Dryrun` -this is if you want to see what will happen if you run the script

-2. Run the script
+1. Run the script
 `powershell.exe -NoProfile -ExecutionPolicy Bypass -File c:/plex-metaclean.ps1`
 *For the above, Please note you need change the c:/ to the fullpath of your file*

-3. Enjoy a cleaner metadata folder
+2. Enjoy a cleaner metadata folder

 ## Usage Titles
 1. Run the script